Skip advert

 Range, charging & running costs

-We’ve only tested the BYD Seal in cold, wet, and windy weather, which isn’t the best for judging everyday efficiency.
-We saw a predicted range of around 200 miles on a battery charge of 65 per cent in those conditions, which isn’t bad.
 The rear-wheel drive model is our preferred version because its official range of 354 miles compares well with similarly priced rivals.
-Predicted resale values are likely to be on par with its competition, but insurance is likely to be expensive, because the Seal sits in some of the highest insurance groups.
-Its charging speed lags behind the class best, too.
+The Excellence AWD has proven to be less efficient than its rivals, which is a little concerning for long trips when the charging speed lags behind the class best.
+Predicted resale values are likely to be on par with its competition, but insurance is likely to be expensive, considering the Seal sits in some of the highest insurance groups.
 Read more about the BYD Seal's range, charging and running costs…

 Interior, design & technology